 Kill Your Darlings

 Ruthanne Reid wrote a brilliant piece for The Write Practice blog on How to “Kill Your Darlings” and Survive the Process.
-In it, she revealed how the “Kill Your Darlings” quote by Stephen King was actually quoting the earlier American author, William Faulkner.
+She revealed how the “Kill Your Darlings” quote by Stephen King referenced a quotation by the earlier American author, William Faulkner.

 Reid defined “darlings” and their danger for writers: